hsm207/rossmann-fastai/README.md

 This repository contains my experiments on the [Rossmann Store Sales](https://www.kaggle.com/c/rossmann-store-sales/data) dataset using the [fastai](https://github.com/fastai/fastai) library.

+The goal is to investigate if there are any general techniques (e.g. preprocessing steps, feature engineering, etc) that can help deep learning models on tabular data converge faster and/or with higher accuracy.

 # Usage

 1. Install Docker